-Our way of life is contemplative.
-Living our mission and charism is fulfilled inside the Monastery; leaving it only in order to provide for our basic needs or special occasions.
-While our main charism is prayer, we also take turns in the different activities such as sewing,cooking, sacristy, laundry, host making, receptionist, etc. Spiritual reading, recreation and study are also important duties in our daily routine.
+The sisters way of life is contemplative.
+Living their mission and charism is fulfilled inside the Monastery; leaving it only in order to provide for basic needs or special occasions.
+While their main charism is prayer, each sister assists in different community activities such as sewing, cooking, sacristy, laundry, host making, receptionist, and office work.
+Spiritual reading, recreation and study are also important duties in their daily routine.

-By following our rule, we accomplish our mission, quietly inside the walls of our cloister where we are not seen publicly.
-Day by day we offer our lives loving to God and his people with our humble service of prayer and adoration to Jesus really present in the Most Blessed Sacrament of the Eucharist.
+By following their rule, their mission is accomplished quietly inside the walls of their cloister.
+Day by day the sisters offer their lives lovingly to God and his people with their humble service of prayer and adoration to Jesus really present in the Most Blessed Sacrament of the Eucharist.

 A Typical Day